RedisX

 int status = redisxPublish(redis, "hello_channel", "Hello world!", 0);

-The last argument is an optional string length, if readily available, or if sending a substring only, or else a string or byte sequence that is not null-terminated.
+The last argument is an optional string length, if readily available, or if sending a byte sequence that is not null-terminated.
 If zero is used for the length, as in the example above, it will automatically determine the length of the 0-terminated string message using strlen().

-Alternatively, you may use the redisxPublishAsync() instead if you want to publish on a subscription client to which you have already have exlusive access (e.g. after an appropriate redisxLockConnected() call).
+Alternatively, you may use the redisxPublishAsync() instead if you want to publish on a subscription client to which you have already have exclusive access (e.g. after an appropriate redisxLockConnected() call).

 Subscriptions